 Greed, Disease & Piracy

 Investors were found.
-The principal investor was Dutchman Cornelis de Bellois, a merchant in Rouen.
+The main investor was Dutchman Cornelis de Bellois, a merchant in Rouen, Normandy.
 The Company had a capital of 90,000 livres to go into operation and the goals of the expedition, or the Company, were twofold: colonization and exploitation.

 When spring came, the colonists moved to Port-Royal, the warmest area of the current Nova Scotia, where it was possible to grow wheat, but, during that same summer, the summer of 1605, a few men travelled to France where Du Gua learned that fur-trading merchants (in Rouen first and then Saint-Malo), merchants not associated with the Company, were attempting to have Du Gua’s monopoly revoked.[iv]